Optical Forces, Waveguides and Micro Raman Spectroscopy

 Viser innførsler relatert til tittel, forfatter og emneord.

 Ahluwalia, Balpreet Singh; Helle, Øystein Ivar; Hellesø, Olav Gaute (Journal article; Tidsskriftartikkel; Peer reviewed, 2016-02-23)Rib waveguides are investigated as an alternative to strip waveguides for planar trapping and transport of microparticles.
-Microparticles are successfully propelled along the surface of rib waveguides and trapped in the ...
+Microparticles are successfully propelled along the surface of rib waveguides and trapped in the gap between opposing rib waveguides.
+The trapping capabilities of waveguide end facets formed by a single and opposing waveguide geometries are investigated.
+The slab beneath a rib ...

 Helle, Øystein Ivar; Ahluwalia, Balpreet Singh; Hellesø, Olav Gaute (Journal article; Tidsskriftartikkel; Peer reviewed, 2015-03-03)Optical waveguides can be used to trap and transport micro-particles.
 The particles are held close to the waveguide surface by the evanescent field and propelled forward.
-We propose a new technique to lift and trap particles ...
+We propose a new technique to lift and trap particles above the surface of the waveguides.
+This is made possible by a gap between two opposing, planar waveguides.
+The field emitted from each of the waveguide ends diverge fast, away ...